Chapter 2 Introduction to Statistical Modeling and Designed Experiments

 What is the problem?
 This experiment implements no controls!
 As a result, many variables are confounded, and it is impossible to say whether the drug was effective.
 For example:

-• Gender is confounded with drug use.
+• Biological sex is confounded with drug use.
 Perhaps, men are less vulnerable to the particular cold virus circulating during the experiment, and the new medicine had no effect at all.
 Or perhaps the men experienced a placebo effect.

 This experiment could be strengthened with a few controls.
 Women and men could be randomly assigned to treatments.
 One treatment group could receive a placebo.
 Blinding could be implemented to reduce the influence of “expectation” on the part of participants with regard to the outcome of a treatment.
 Then, after all this, if the treatment group (i.e., the group getting the medicine) exhibits sufficiently fewer colds than the control group, it would be reasonable to conclude that the medicine was the reason for effectively preventing colds, and not some other lurking reason.